 But don’t “sweat” it.
 There’s something that you can do about it.
 Here are five ways you can help prevent summer melt and provide support to the low-income students that are affected the most.

 #1 – Stay in touch.

-Just because a student is accepted and confirms the offer it doesn’t mean the recruitment process should end.
-Use social media like Facebook Live or Snapchat campaigns to congratulate students, help them through the enrollment process, and allow them to ask any questions.
+Just because a student is accepted and confirms the offer, it doesn’t mean the recruitment process should end.
+Use social media like Facebook Live, Snapchat or Instagram campaigns to congratulate students, help them through the enrollment process, and allow them to ask any questions.
 You could also email them about things going on around campus, clubs they might be interested in, or resources available on campus.
 Also, videos are a great tool to personally welcome students to campus.
 Effective videos provide students with tips on what to bring when they arrive, show them around campus and much more.
-The Dept. of Education also recommends directly communicating with students through text messaging.
 Weekly reminders to check their email or send in appropriate health records or financial aid documents can give those students that push to get things done and out of the way.
 There are available texting programs that make it easy and less time-consuming for counselors to implement this type of communications.